kmonsoor/blog.kmonsoor.com/content/articles/install-latest-Zsh-on-CentOS.md

 if you'd like to have the latest Zsh on board.
 Easy peasy !!

+**Note**: Please remember to remove the "sudo" from the commands if you are already in "root" or sudo-er mode

 * Install the pre-requisites i.e. GCC and other related stuffs for building Zsh from source.
 `$ sudo yum groupinstall "Development tools"`